Jrampoldi/TwoArmClock/README.md

   The degrees calculated will be mapped to the range of the duty cycle and sent to the servos.
 Images in the folder "Planning" will explain the formula process and will show general flow charts of the program.
+      All digits will be drawn in a 3 by 5 inch area that falls in the curve

+            y = sqrt(100 - pow(x, 2));

+  which provides a half circle, radius = 10 inch.
+Each digit will have an array that will hold points to draw the number, which will be added with the specific offset, (offset_x, offset_y), depending on which digit in the time needs to be drawn.

   More Details Pending...